-The breadth component must consist of at least 6 additional points of engineering courses that are outside of the chosen depth area.
+The breadth component must consist of at least 6 additional points of engineering courses that are outside of the chosen depth area and have significant engineering content.
 These courses can be from other departments within the School.
 The breadth requirement precludes overspecialization.
 Breadth is particularly important today, as innovation requires more and more of an interdisciplinary approach, and exposure to other fields is known to help one’s creativity in one’s own main field.
 Breadth also reduces the chance of obsolescence as technology changes.

 Any remaining technical elective courses, beyond the minimum 12 points of depth and breadth, do not have to be engineering courses (except for students without ELEN E1201 or approved transfer credit for ELEN E1201) but must be technical.
 Generally, math and science courses that do not overlap with courses used to fill other requirements are allowed.